Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Discussion

 It is generally accepted that the wavefronts of ASE from different individual emitters are incoherent with each other.
 Although the phase of each wavefront is uniform, the ensemble of all emitters manifests as unpolarized fluorescence.
 However, previous studies point out that the spatial coherence of ASE is determined by gain geometry \cite{redding2011spatial,tommasini2000coherence,bachelard2011wavefront}.
 With a specific anisotropic gain medium, spontaneous emissions could be amplified into a highly linearly polarized beam \cite{ahn2023electrically}, an optical vortex \cite{ma2021vortex}, a CVB \cite{li2023monolithically}, and a spatially coherent light source via Dicke superradiance and subradiance \cite{gold2022spatial}.
 In our previous study \cite{gao2024controlling}, based on the MO‐ADK theory \cite{tong2002theory,pavivcic2007direct}, we have demonstrated—both experimentally and theoretically—that preferential ionization of N$_2$ induces a permanent alignment of N$_2^+$.
-This permanent alignment leads to an anisotropic gain with a maximum amplification direction along the pump light's polarization, which is also proved by another theory work with the perspective of the anisotropic quantum coherence \cite{xie2024anisotropic}.
+This permanent alignment leads to an anisotropic gain with a maximum amplification direction along the pump light's polarization, which is independently proved by another theoretical work with the perspective of the anisotropic quantum coherence \cite{xie2024anisotropic}.
 Thus, if the pump light is a CVB, the gain will exhibit cylindrical symmetry, the theoretical model of which was built in our previous study \cite{gao2023structured}.
-In this work, we employed the theoretical model for the simulations of ASE.
-The details of the model and simulations are in SM.
+By the way, previous studies have demonstrated that transient alignment can modulate air lasing intensity under a pump-probe scheme \cite{zhang2013rotational,xu2017alignment}.
+This is because, combining permanent alignment, the averaged alignment degree changes with time delay.
+However, the existence of permanent alignment makes the time-averaged alignment degree always greater than 1/3, making air lasing polarization align with that of the pump light.
+Here, due to the absence of the seed (single pump), we only employed the theoretical model for the simulations about how ASE becomes a vector beam, where the effect of transient alignment is ignored.
+The details of the model and simulations are in Methods, which is described by Eqs.
+(5-6).